KohaILS/koha-manual-zh-cn/source/administration.rst

    |image136|

-   -  The checkin message type can be a 'message' or an 'alert'.
+   -  The check-in message type can be a 'message' or an 'alert'.
 The only difference between these two is the styling.
 By default a message is blue